-- Determining the number of gaussians in each group defines how many clusters there are.
+- Determining the number of Gaussians in each group defines how many clusters there are.

 - Selecting the hyperparameters which define how to optimally separate data using gaussian mixture models as well as deciding on whether or not each gaussian’s covariance matrix is diagonal or symmetric.

-What are the scenarios when gaussian mixture models can be used?
+What are the scenarios when Gaussian mixture models can be used?

 The following are different scenarios when GMMs can be used:

-- Another example is when there are different groups in a dataset and it’s hard to label them as belonging to one group or another which makes it difficult for other machine learning algorithms such as K-means clustering algorithm to separate out the data.
-GMMs can be used in this case because they find gaussian mixture models that best describe each group and provide a probability for each cluster which is helpful when labeling clusters.
+- Another example is when there are different groups in a dataset and it’s hard to label them as belonging to one group or another which makes it difficult for other machine learning algorithms such as the K-means clustering algorithm to separate out the data.
+GMMs can be used in this case because they find Gaussian mixture models that best describe each group and provide a probability for each cluster which is helpful when labeling clusters.